akolodk/invoicing-app/README.md

 # Vibe coding experiment
-# not a single line of code in this repo was written by a real person.
+## not a single line of code in this repo was written by a real person.
+I can confirm that the code works and an invoice can be genrated which was the point of this experiment.

 # Invoice Generator